-To drain and add new oil, remove the drain plug (Figure 5-1), inspection plug and vent plug and drain the brake oil.
-Reinstall drain plug and add fluid at the brake oil vent hole until oil is at the bottom level of the inspection hole.
-Install the inspection plug and the oil vent and fill plug.
+To drain and add new oil, remove the brake vent/fill plug and brake drain plug (Figure 5-3) and drain the brake oil.
+Examine the oil for metallic particles or burning.
+Reinstall drain plug and add fluid at the brake vent/fill hole.
 The hoist brake fill capacity is 0.23 liter (0.25 quart).
+Reinstall the brake vent/fill plug.